MarkusH/blog/content/Misc/2013-01-15__en__pictures-from-nyc.rst

 :tags: Holiday
 :author: Markus Holtermann
 :image: nyc2009/nyc4.jpg
+:summary: Some of my favorite pictures from my last trip to New York City in summer 2009.

 Yesterday a friend of mine asked around if someone has ever been in New York